MatthewKennedy/spree_blogs/README.md

 config.blogs_custom_icon = "blog.svg"
 ```

 ## Usage

 1. Set up Author's

-Visit **Configurations/Roles** and add a new roll named `blogger`, then assign the new role to any user you wish to appear in the author list.
+Visit **Configurations/Roles** and add a new Role named `blogger`, then assign the new role to any user you wish to appear in the author list.

 2. Create A Blog

 Click **Blog Posts** from the main menu, and then click **Manage Blogs** in the contextual menu, once you are in the Manage Blogs area click **New Blog** to create your first blog and assign it to one or more of your stores.

 3. Create A Post

 Navigate to Blog Posts area and click the New **Post butto** to create your first blog post, assign your post to your new Blog and your done.

 ## Testing